 My spirulina and baobab smoothie with cinnamon and turmeric may look like something from the bottom of a pond - and part of it is - but it’s jam-packed with healthy ingredients.

 Spirulina - also known by the less glamorous name of pond scum - is a type of blue-green algae that grows in lakes, rivers and ponds.
-It is rich in protein and different vitamins and minerals, including calcium, B vitamins and magnesium.
+It is rich in protein and different vitamins, including vitamins B6, A and K, and minerals such as calcium, magnesium and potassium.

-I’ve been adding nutrient-rich baobab powder, real cinnamon and turmeric to yogurt on a daily basis (see Super-Healthy Baobab Fruit) and wanted to see if I could add spirulina as well and still be able to eat it without gagging.
+I’ve been adding nutrient-rich baobab powder, real cinnamon and turmeric to yogurt on a daily basis (see Super-Healthy Baobab Fruit) and wanted to see if I could add spirulina as well and still be able to enjoy.

 While this smoothie might not have the looks, I actually find it surprisingly tasty!